Meal ideas for children on a caravan holiday

 Eating in on the other hand, allows you to spend more time in your caravan and relax in the company of your family.
 Besides, you can go to the pub anytime when you’re at home, so why not embrace the caravan lifestyle as much as possible.

-It’s always best to have a plan of action regarding meals, especially if you have smaller mouths to feed.
+It’s always best to have a plan of action regarding meals, especially if you have smaller members of the family to feed.
 By being prepared and having some imaginative meals to cook, you have something quick and easy to make that will also keep their creative minds ticking over.

 Some Things to Consider

-- Try and do a healthy food shop before you set out, or if not, scope out the local supermarkets so you can get some ingredients in at short notice
+- Try and do a healthy food shop before you set out, or if not, scope out the local supermarkets so you can get some ingredients in at short notice.
+Our on-site shop stocks a wide range of essential items from local producers for your convenience.

 - Make sure you take a BBQ if you are going away in the summer months, as this will come in handy for many meals you create, and will allow you to cook outdoors on warm days.
 At the very least, consider picking up a few disposable barbecues from your local supermarket